Avarok-Cybersecurity/Citadel-Protocol/README.md

 [Thomas Braun](https://thomaspbraun.com) - Founder
 # Contributing

-Contributions are welcome and needed!
+Contributions are welcome!
 I have been the only developer for the past 5 years, and, need more people to help make the ecosystem flourish.